 3. Case Study

 In the case study method, the researcher does qualitative research and in-depth analysis of a specific case (subject under investigation).
-The results obtained from this method are highly reliable, in fact, many famous theories such as the psychoanalytic theory of Sigmund Freud, and Jean Piaget’s cognitive development theory are the results of well-structured and proper case studies of the subjects.
+The results obtained from this method are highly reliable; in fact, many famous theories such as the psychoanalytic theory of Sigmund Freud and Jean Piaget’s cognitive development theory are the results of well-structured and proper case studies of the subjects.
 The case study method allows the researcher to deeply study the psyche of the cases.
-The researcher does the case studies of the people or events that provide some critical information about the new or less discovered phenomenons of the human mind.
-The number of cases can be one or more or of different or same characteristics, for example, a single patient suffering from a mental disorder, a group of people belonging to the same gender, class, or ethnicity, and effect on the people by various natural or man-made disasters such as flood, tsunami, terrorism, and industrialization.
+The researcher does the case studies of the people or events that provide some critical information about the new or less discovered phenomena of the human mind.
+The number of cases can be one or more, or they are of different or same characteristics, for example, a patient suffering from a mental disorder, a group of people belonging to the same gender, class, or ethnicity, and effect on the people of various natural or man-made disasters such as flood, tsunami, terrorism, and industrialization.
 Case studies involve the multi-method approach as it uses various other research methods like unstructured interviews, psychological testings, and observations to get detailed information about the subjects.
 It is the best method to deeply understand and analyze the impact of certain traumatic events on the psychological health of the individual, and it is widely used by clinical psychologists to diagnose various psychological disorders of the patients.

 4. Correlational Research

 The researcher uses the correlational method if he/she wants to examine the relationship between the two variables.
-It is to be noted that here researcher does not vary the independent variable as he is only concerned about that whether the two variables are linked to each other or not.
+It is to be noted that here researcher does not vary the independent variable as he is only concerned about whether the two variables are linked to each other or not.
 For example, if you are interested in finding the relation between yoga and the psychological health of the person, then you simply try to find the relationship between these two factors rather than manipulating anything.
 The degree of the association between the variables is represented by the correlational coefficients ranges from +1.0 to -1.0.
 The correlation can be of three types, i.e., positive correlation, negative correlation, or zero correlation.
 If we increase or decrease the value of one variable, the value of another variable also increases or decreases respectively, then it is called a positive correlation, and the value of the correlation coefficient would be near +1.0.
 If we increase or decrease the value of one variable, the value of another variable decreases or increases respectively, then it is called the negative correlation, and the value of correlational coefficient would be near -1.0, and if the changes in the value of one variable do not affect the other variable, then there does not exist any relationship between the variables, and it is called zero correlation with the correlation value near or equal to zero.

 5. Content Analysis

-In content analysis research methods, the researcher analyses and quantify various types of content pieces such as articles, texts, Interviews, researches, and other important documents to get useful information about their area of research.
-Content analyses involve various steps that are data collection, examining the research data, and getting familiar with it, developing ṭhe set of rules for selecting coding units, making coding units (coding unit is the smallest parts of the content that is analyzed) as per the developed rules, and then finally, analyzing the findings and drawing conclusions.
+In content analysis research methods, the researcher analyses and quantifies various types of content pieces such as articles, texts, interviews, researches, and other important documents to get useful information about their area of research.
+Content analyses involve various steps that are data collection, examining the research data, and getting familiar with it, developing ṭhe set of rules for selecting coding units, making coding units (coding unit is the smallest parts of the content that is analyzed) as per the developed rules, and then, finally, analyzing the findings and drawing conclusions.
 Content analysis is generally of two types, i.e., conceptual analysis, and relational analysis.
 These are briefly discussed below.

 It involves the selection of the concept (word, phrase, sentence), and then examining the occurrence of the selected concept in the available research data.
 In conceptual analyses, the researcher selects the sample according to the research question and divides the content into different categories, which makes it easier to focus on the specific data that gives useful information about the research, and then coding and analyzing the results.

 The initial steps of the relational analyses are the same as the conceptual analyses like selecting the concept, but it’s different from the conceptual analyses because it involves finding the associations or relationships among the concepts.
-In conceptual analyses, we analyze every concept but in relational analyses, the individual concepts do not have any importance, instead, the useful information is assessed by finding the associations among the concepts present in the research data.
+In conceptual analyses, we analyze every concept, but in relational analyses, the individual concepts do not have any importance, instead, the useful information is assessed by finding the associations among the concepts present in the research data.

 6. Survey Research Method

 Survey research is the most popular mean of data collection in almost every branch of social sciences.
 It finds its applications in election poll results (election surveys), literacy rate, and population rate analysis.
-The survey research methods help the researchers to understand the actual ground reality of the event by analyzing the social views, attitudes, behavior, and opinions of the people.
+The survey research methods help the researchers understand the actual ground reality of the event by analyzing the social views, attitudes, behavior, and opinions of the people.
 The researchers use various techniques of survey research methods, which are briefly discussed below.